Paulinho Guerreiro: Return to BK Häcken

 On 15 April 2015, at age 29, Paulinho returned to BK Häcken in Allsvenskan.
 He immediately made an impact back at his former club, scoring 11 goals in 14 league games in the 2015 Allsvenskan.

 In 2016, Paulinho was plagued by injuries, but scored nine goals in just 11 league games.
 He scored a penalty when BK Häcken won the 2015–16 Svenska Cupen on 5 May, the club's first ever domestic title, beating Malmö FF in the final after a 2–2 draw (5–6 on penalties).

 In 2017, Paulinho scored nine goals in 25 games, as BK Häcken finished fourth in the Allsvenskan table.
 At the end of the season, on 21 December, he signed a new two-year contract with the club.

 In 2018, Paulinho was the Allsvenskan top scorer, scoring 20 goals in 27 league games, as BK Häcken finished fifth in the table.
 At the end of the year, he was named the Most valuable player and Forward of the year in Allsvenskan.

 In 2019, Paulinho scored 11 goals in 21 league games, as the club finished sixth in the Allsvenskan table.
 The club won the 2018–19 Svenska Cupen on 30 May, beating AFC Eskilstuna in the final after a 3–0 win.
 On 1 September, Paulinho became BK Häcken's all-time leading scorer with 113 goals in all competitions.

-At the end of 2019, Paulinho left BK Häcken and signed a one and half-year contract with Hapoel Be'er Sheva in the Israeli Premier League.
+At the end of 2019, Paulinho left BK Häcken and signed a one-and-a-half-year contract with Hapoel Be'er Sheva in the Israeli Premier League.